almarklein/notes/README.md

 This format also specifies a simple syntax for selecting notes.
 An application supporting this format will typically have a one-line text-box into which you can write your query.
-This sounds a bit old-school or comman-line style, but bear with me; the syntax is really easy!
+This may sound a bit old-school, but bear with me; the syntax is really easy!

 Firstly, if the query is empty, all notes of all types (except hidden